CSS-Electronics/canedge-azure-cloud-terraform/README.md

 ### 2: Deploy MF4-to-Parquet Pipeline

-Once you have an input container set up, you can optionally deploy the processing pipeline to automatically DBC decode uploaded MF4 files to Parquet format and provide backlog processing capabilities:
+Once you have an input container set up, you can optionally deploy the processing pipeline to automatically DBC decode uploaded MF4 files to Parquet format and provide backlog/aggregation processing capabilities:

 ```bash
 chmod +x deploy_mdftoparquet.sh && ./deploy_mdftoparquet.sh  --subid YOUR_SUBSCRIPTION_ID --resourcegroup YOUR_RESOURCE_GROUP --storageaccount YOUR_STORAGE_ACCOUNT --container YOUR_INPUT_CONTAINER_NAME --id YOUR_UNIQUE_ID --email YOUR_EMAIL --github-token YOUR_GITHUB_TOKEN